-We wanted to share some of the lovely sensory activities for Halloween that we have come across recently…
+We wanted to share some sensory activities for Halloween…

 Gather together a variety of squash for tactile exploration.
 Or try some mini pepper jack o’lanterns for snack time!